-a qualifying fund manager within the meaning of Section 784A(1)(a) of the Taxes Act where the Shares held are assets of an approved retirement fund or an approved minimum retirement fund; a qualifying management company within the meaning of Section 739B of the Taxes Act; an investment limited partnership within the meaning of Section 739J of the Taxes Act; a personal retirement savings account ("PRSA") administrator acting on behalf of a person who is entitled to exemption from income tax and capital gains tax by virtue of Section 787I of the Taxes Act and the Shares are assets of a PRSA; a credit union within the meaning of Section 2 of the Credit Union Act, 1997; the National Asset Management Agency; the National Treasury Management Agency or a Fund investment vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or the State acting through the National Treasury Management Agency; the Motor Insurers' Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurer Insolvency Compensation Fund under the Insurance Act 1964 (amended by the Insurance (Amendment) Act 2018), and the Motor Insurers' Bureau of Ireland has made a declaration to that effect to the Company; a company which is within the charge to corporation tax in accordance with Section 110(2) of the Taxes Act in respect of payments made to it by the Company; or any other Irish Resident or persons who are Ordinarily Resident in Ireland who may be permitted to own Shares under taxation legislation or by written practice or concession of the Irish Revenue Commissioners without giving rise to a charge to tax in the Company or jeopardising tax exemptions associated with the Company giving rise to a charge to tax in the Company; "FCA" provided that they have correctly completed the Relevant Declaration. means the Financial Conduct Authority of the United Kingdom.
-"Fitch" means Fitch Ratings Inc. "Fixed Income Instruments" as used in this Prospectus includes Fixed Income Securities and derivative instruments including futures, options and swap agreements (which may be listed or over-the-counter) that are issued in connection with, synthesise, or are linked or referenced to such Fixed Income Securities.
-"Fixed Income Securities" as used in this Prospectus includes the following instruments: a) securities issued or guaranteed by Member States and non-Member States, their sub-divisions, agencies or instrumentalities; b) corporate debt securities and corporate commercial paper; c) mortgage-backed and other asset-backed securities which are transferable securities that are collateralised by receivables or other assets; d) inflation-indexed bonds issued both by governments and corporations; e) event-linked bonds issued by both governments and corporations;
+- a qualifying fund manager within the meaning of Section 784A(1)(a) of the Taxes Act where the Shares held are assets of an approved retirement fund or an approved minimum retirement fund; - a qualifying management company within the meaning of Section 739B of the Taxes Act; - an investment limited partnership within the meaning of Section 739J of the Taxes Act; - a personal retirement savings account ("PRSA") administrator acting on behalf of a person who is entitled to exemption from income tax and capital gains tax by virtue of Section 787I of the Taxes Act and the Shares are assets of a PRSA; - a credit union within the meaning of Section 2 of the Credit Union Act, 1997; - the National Asset Management Agency; - the National Treasury Management Agency or a Fund investment vehicle (within the meaning of section 37 of the National Treasury Management Agency (Amendment) Act 2014) of which the Minister for Finance is the sole beneficial owner, or the State acting through the National Treasury Management Agency; - the Motor Insurers' Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurer Insolvency Compensation Fund under the Insurance Act 1964 (amended by the Insurance (Amendment) Act 2018), and the Motor Insurers' Bureau of Ireland has made a declaration to that effect to the Company; - a company which is within the charge to corporation tax in accordance with Section 110(2) of the Taxes Act in respect of payments made to it by the Company; - a PEPP provider (within the meaning of Chapter 2D of Part 30 of the Taxes Act) acting on behalf of a person who is entitled to an exemption from income tax and capital gains tax by virtue of Section 787AC of the Taxes Act and the Shares held are assets of a PEPP (within the meaning of Chapter 2D of Part 30 of the Taxes Act); or - any other Irish Resident or persons who are Ordinarily Resident in Ireland who may be permitted to own Shares under taxation legislation or by written practice or concession of the Irish Revenue Commissioners without giving rise to a charge to tax in the Company or jeopardising tax exemptions associated with the Company giving rise to a charge to tax in the Company;

+provided that they have correctly completed the Relevant Declaration.

+means the Financial Conduct Authority of the United Kingdom.

+means Fitch Ratings Inc.

+as used in this Prospectus includes Fixed Income Securities and derivative instruments including futures, options and swap agreements (which may be listed or over-the-counter) that are issued in connection with, synthesise, or are linked or referenced to such Fixed Income Securities.

+as used in this Prospectus includes the following instruments:

+- a) securities issued or guaranteed by Member States and non-Member States, their sub-divisions, agencies or instrumentalities; - b) corporate debt securities and corporate commercial paper;